michael-hll/command-tube/README.md

 ### 23: GET_FILE_KEY_VALUE
 #### Alias: GET_KEYS
 <pre>Description: Read key values from key-value file.
-It also supports to read key-value from Yaml file with simple type: string, number.
+It also supports to read key-value from Yaml file with simple type.
 The key-value results will be stored into tube variables.

 Syntax: - GET_FILE_KEY_VALUE: -f|--file file [-k|--keywords keywords] [-u|--force] [-g|--global] [--continue [m][n]] [--redo [m]] [--if run] [--key] [--note note]
 Parameters:
    -f/--file:     The file you want to get key-value from.
-   -k/--keywords: Set the key you can get specific value of a given key.
+   -k/--keywords: The key you want to get values from the file.
+It supports comma seperated format for multiple keys.
    -u/--force:    Force update even the variable is readonly.
 Default no. [2.0.2] -g/--global:   If update the variable in global tube variables.
 Default no. [2.0.2]